Foreign Influence on Research Integrity

 Managing Foreign Influence

-Foreign Influence can take many forms and occur at any step of the research processes- including fundamental research.
-The first step in combatting foreign influence is to verify that the University is not conducting transactions with those parties that have been flagged as parties of concern.
-All transactions involving non U.S. entities (persons, companies, institutions, universities, government agencies) should be screened against government lists to ensure that the University is complying with U.S. export and other regulations.
+Foreign Influence can take many forms and occur at any step of research.
+The first step in combatting foreign influence is to verify that the university is not conducting transactions with those parties that have been flagged as parties of concern.
+All transactions involving non-U.S. entities (persons, companies, institutions, universities, government agencies) should be screened against government lists to ensure that the university is complying with regulations.

-Following is the University’s Management of Foreign Influence matrix which shows areas of concern and options we may have of mitigating risk.
+Review the university’s Management of Foreign Influence Matrix below which shows areas of concern and options we may have of mitigating risk.

-We are proud of our reputation as a top tier, public, globally engaged research university.
+We are proud of our reputation as a top-tier, public, globally engaged research university.
 Our faculty are among the best in the world at establishing new educational and scholarly partnerships.
-At Illinois, we believe to be a 21st century land-grant university means we must be an international university.
+At Illinois, we believe being a 21st-century land-grant university means we must be an international university.

 The National Landscape